nextgendevs03/oriana-order-tracking/api/docs/CREATING_NEW_LAMBDA.md

     return { rows, count };
   }

+  /**
+   * Update a dispatch record
+   * Returns null if dispatch not found
+   */
   async update(id: string, data: UpdateDispatchRequest): Promise<Dispatch | null> {
+    // Check if exists first
     const existing = await this.prisma.dispatch.findUnique({ where: { id } });
     if (!existing) return null;

-    return this.prisma.dispatch.update({
+    // Build update object with only provided fields return this.prisma.dispatch.update({
       where: { id },
       data: {